dClimate/jupyter-notebooks/DEPLOY_DIGITALOCEAN.md

 - `Dockerfile.digitalocean`: A Docker configuration specifically optimized for Digital Ocean
 - `app.yaml`: The Digital Ocean App Platform specification file
-- Updated `start.sh` script with Digital Ocean environment awareness
+- `scripts/digitalocean_start.sh`: A dedicated startup script for Digital Ocean App Platform

 These files are maintained separately from the local development configuration to keep both environments working correctly.